elastic/apm/specs/agents/metrics-otel.md

 We plan on solving these conflicts on the APM-server side instead by adjusting the mapping of metricsets (Again, state of January 2023).

-Agents MUST respect the `disable_metrics` configuration for OpenTelemetry metrics.
+If agents offer the capability to disable selected metrics (e.g. the `disable_metrics` configuration in case of java), it MUST be respected for OpenTelemetry metrics.

 ## Aggregation Temporality